Charlie’s Fine

 “My dad wouldn’t let us do the lights,” Gerri said.
 “He said it was his job and it had to be done right, before the balls and tinsel and stuff, but Mom couldn’t get him to put them on until about a week before Christmas.
 Jackie used to get so mad.”

 “That’s too bad,” said Vivien.
 “I wish Bernard would put the lights on our tree.
 I always have to do it, and with my bad back.
 And he won’t take ’em off, either.
 The lights on the front porch he leaves up all year and turns ’em on for Halloween and they stay on till Easter.
-He says it’s OK to leave ‘em on for the big holidays and the Mardi Gras because its all one thing.”
+He says it’s OK to leave ‘em on for the big holidays and the Mardi Gras because it’s all one thing.”

 “I never said that,” Bernard muttered.